AimadBifkirn/AimadBifkirn/README.md

 ---

 ## About Me
-Software Engineer focused on systems programming, backend development, and low-level software.
+Software Engineer focused on systems programming, backend development.

 ---